• less than12 metres

 • Maintenance skills

-Then they will complete the course face to face with delivery over three weeks full time with ongoing workshops each Friday 3-4pm.
+Then they will complete the course face to face with delivery over two-three weeks full time with ongoing workshops each Friday 3-4pm.
 The extent and number of workshops depends on the individual and is determined at review which occurs at a key milestone in their learning.
 Support by phone and email is also offered as they complete up to 100 hours of supported self study based on their assessed needs.

 Learner May be expected to spend 100 hours completing Taskbook